The Art of Thriving. What an Ageing Expert Wants You to Know

 Here are her essentials, they are not optional.

 Relationships are the elixir.
 Whether it's rekindling old friendships, hugging tighter, or even starting new connections online, being seen and known matters.
+If connection is the piece you've been missing, revisit Gratitude and the Rebellious Soul and join our private Rebellious Aging Facebook group.

 Change is a constant companion in later life.
 The key?
 Flexibility.
 Grace.
 Maybe even a sense of humor, when gravity starts getting sassy.
+And if you want the physical side of thriving to feel more doable, pair this with Strength and Balance for the Win!.

 Your life experience has value.
 Share it.
 Mentor, support, volunteer, or simply smile at someone who looks lost.
 Giving adds meaning and texture to our days.